 Understanding our World - Science, Geography, History, Religious Education and Languages

-We will develop our pupils' understanding of the world by building scientific, geographical and religious knowledge and skills.
-Pupils will have the opportunity to learn French from year three onwards.
+We develop our pupils' understanding of the world by building scientific, geographical and religious knowledge and skills.
+Pupils have the opportunity to learn French from year three onwards.

 Creating and Inventing - Art and Design, Music, Design Technology and Computing

 We want our pupils to be brilliant creators and inventors.
 Learning in Art and Design, Music, Design Technology and Computing provide rich opportunities for creativity and invention.

 Sports, Health and Citizenship - Physical Education, PSHE, including health and relationships and Habits of Happiness